ankush91/Rtce/README.md

 What we did not attempt is sending random values for fields or sending out of range data, such that the message itself may be a valid DFA transition, but the data inside the message may cause an out of bounds check or other exception.

+Additionally we did not perform any testing where a client may perform a hostile attempt to discover and use another client's session id to pose as another user.
+We believe if/when encryption is applied on top of the protocol this would deter attempts to have another entity gain access to a user's session ID

 ## 3. Non-implemented Features